Celebrating 100 Years of Service (1926–2026)

 Mission Statement

-Johannesburg Society for the blind is committed to promoting the rights and abilities of visually impaired people through rehabilitation programmes, education and the provision of skills and resources for independent living.
+Founded in 1926, the Johannesburg Society for the Blind has remained committed to promoting the rights, dignity, and abilities of visually impaired people through rehabilitation programmes, education, and the provision of skills and resources for independent living.
+For nearly a century, the organisation has continued to empower individuals and support greater inclusion and independence within the community.

 Description